Buffalo Bill: Early life and education

 In Kansas, the family was frequently persecuted by pro-slavery supporters.
 Cody's father spent time away from home for his safety.
 His enemies learned of a planned visit to his family and plotted to kill him on the way.
 Bill, despite his youth and being ill at the time, rode thirty miles (48 km) to warn his father.
 Isaac Cody went to Cleveland, Ohio, to organize a group of thirty families to bring back to Kansas, to add to the antislavery population.
 During his return trip, he caught a respiratory infection which, compounded by the lingering effects of his stabbing and complications from kidney disease, led to his death in April 1857.

 After his death, the family suffered financially.
-At age 11, Bill worked for the freight carrier Russel, Major, and Waddel as a "boy extra".
+At age 11, Bill worked for the freight carrier Russell, Majors, and Waddell as a "boy extra".
 On horseback, he would ride up and down the length of a wagon train and deliver messages between the drivers and workmen.
 Next, he joined Johnston's Army as an unofficial member of the scouts assigned to guide the United States Army to Utah, to put down a rumored rebellion by the Mormon population of Salt Lake City.

 According to Cody's account in Buffalo Bill's Own Story, the Utah War was where he began his career as an "Indian fighter":